 After you have created your video you may need to do some strategic promotion.
 You can try using it as ‘gated’ content.
 This way you can get some contact information and give them something in return.

-In this case, you use a video as ‘bait’.
-It could be a customer testimonial or a video that shows the moving process from scratch, or a great tip like packing dishes.
-You then need to request the customer to fill a form that will help you send them important information, for instance, a cheat sheet they can use when moving.
-This way, the client gives you their contacts, which you can then use to let them know about your offer.
-Do not spam them, though.
+In this case, you use a video as bait.
+It could be a customer testimonial or a video that shows the moving process from scratch, or a great tip like the best way to pack glassware.
+You then need to request the customer to fill a form with their contact details so you can send them important information, for instance, a cheat sheet they can use when moving.

 When it comes to measuring the performance of your video either on social media or on your site, you will want to steer clear of vanity metrics.
 These are metrics that will make you ‘look good’ and ‘feel-good’ about your marketing efforts but do not give insights about your business.
 An example would be video views.
 You want to further break this metric down, for instance, the demographics of the people who watched the video and whether they watched the entire video.